The author is not beholden to any company, lobby group, or government. *

 What follows is an independent point of view written by someone with no reason to either gloss over, or exaggerate, the problems and limitations of wind turbines and wind farms.

 Sadly, in my experience many who are opposed to wind farms are woefully ill-informed and are not above lying or using facts in a misleading way to try to gain public support for their stance; many of them share with creationists and climate science deniers a willingness to twist the truth and ignore inconvenient evidence.
-And they are usually motivated by selfish and short-sighted desires including looking after their finacial backers in the case of many politicians, or chasing short-term financial gain in the case of the bosses of the fossil fuel industry.
+And they are usually motivated by selfish and short-sighted desires including looking after their financial backers in the case of many politicians, or chasing short-term financial gain in the case of the bosses of the fossil fuel industry.
 What they seem to forget (or just ignore) is that it is to all our advantages to take serious action to reduce our greenhouse gas production.

-On the other hand it is true that some wind farm companies have acted unethically at times, with insufficient consideration for the people who are going to be living near wind farms at other times, and they generally emphasize the advantages and down-play the disadvantages of wind turbines.
+On the other hand it is true that some wind farm companies have acted unethically at times, with insufficient consideration for the people who are going to be living near wind farms at other times, and they generally emphasise the advantages and down-play the disadvantages of wind turbines.

 A balance is needed.